 - Other financial losses including the cost of breach investigation, restitution, and PR management

-Anderson Lunsford, BreachRX founder, shared his view.
-“No company is immune to the effects of a data breach.
-But those that respond well tend to mitigate the short and long-term costs of a data breach and bounce back faster after an incident.”
+Ultimately no company is immune to the effects of a data breach, but those that respond well tend to mitigate the short and long-term costs of a data breach and bounce back faster after an incident.
 Here’s a brief look at the role breach response has played in several incidents.

 Examples of Excellent Data Breach Response Are Hard to Find